The Pope of Greenwich Village

-The Pope of Greenwich Village is a 1984 American crime black comedy film directed by Stuart Rosenberg and starring Mickey Rourke, Eric Roberts, Daryl Hannah, Geraldine Page, Kenneth McMillan and Burt Young.
+The Pope of Greenwich Village is a 1984 American dramatic crime film directed by Stuart Rosenberg and starring Mickey Rourke, Eric Roberts, Daryl Hannah, Geraldine Page, Kenneth McMillan and Burt Young.
 Page was nominated for the Academy Award for Best Supporting Actress for her two-scene role.
 The film was adapted by screenwriter Vincent Patrick from his novel of the same name.
+The film focuses on two cousins who initially work as waiting staff in Greenwich Village.
+After getting fired, they orchestrate a safe-cracking plot which would allow them to finance their expensive tastes and manage their debts.
+Following the robbery, it is revealed that they just robbed a local mobster and pressure mounts on them from the criminal underworld.

 Plot

-In an Italian neighborhood of Greenwich Village, cousins Charlie, a maître d'hôtel with aspirations of someday owning his own restaurant, and Paulie, a bungling schemer who works as a waiter, have expensive tastes but not much money.
+In an Italian neighborhood of Greenwich Village, cousins Charlie Moran, a maître d'hôtel with aspirations of someday owning his own restaurant, and Paulie Gibonni, a bungling schemer who works as a waiter, have expensive tastes but not much money.
 Paulie gets caught skimming checks, and he and Charlie are both fired.
 Now out of work and in debt, Charlie must find another way to pay his alimony, support his pregnant girlfriend Diane, and try to buy a restaurant.

 Paulie comes to Charlie with a seemingly foolproof robbery idea involving a large amount of cash in the safe of a local business.
 Charlie reluctantly agrees to participate, and they manage to crack the safe with help from an accomplice, Barney, a clock repairman and locksmith.
 But things go sour, resulting in the accidental death of police officer Walter "Bunky" Ritter, who had been secretly taping "Bed Bug" Eddie Grant.
 Charlie soon learns that the money they stole belongs to Eddie.

 The mob figures out that Paulie is involved, and not even his Uncle Pete, part of Eddie's crew, can help him.
 Eddie's henchmen cut off Paulie's left thumb as punishment.

 Diane leaves Charlie and takes his money to support their unborn child, while Paulie is forced to work as a waiter for Eddie.
 He gives the mob Barney's name but initially refuses to identify Charlie as the third man involved.
 However, under pressure, he is forced to rat on his cousin.
 Barney leaves town and Charlie mails him his cut of the loot.
 When Charlie makes $20,000 on a horse, things begin to look up.

 Charlie prepares for a showdown with Eddie, armed with a copy of the tape the police officer had made.
-But at the last moment, Paulie puts lye in Eddie's coffee; then he and Charlie casually walk away from Greenwich Village.
+But at the last moment, Paulie puts lye in Eddie's coffee, then he and Charlie casually walk away from Greenwich Village.